isabella232/advertising-cloud.en/help/dsp/measurement/nielsen-ocr-reporting.md

 # Nielsen DAR Reporting {#nielsen-dar-reporting}

 Advertising Cloud DSP has partnered with Nielsen to offer audience verification reporting also known as Digital Ad Rating (DAR).
-This reporting is available when you utilize the  [BrandPoint](../../dsp/planning/brandpoint.md) or by enabling Nielsen at the campaign level.
+This reporting is available when you use the [BrandPoint](../../dsp/planning/brandpoint.md) or by enabling Nielsen at the campaign level.

 Campaign level reporting will enable reporting on every placement in the campaign while creating a Brandpoint placement will only enable Nielsen reporting on that placement.